vroegop/chatgpt-hackathon/readme.md

-# Welkom op de Accelerate ChatGPT Hackathon!
+# Welkom to the ChatGPT Hackathon!

-## Hoe werkt het?
-*Disclaimer: je moet uiteraard Node (recente versie) of Python3 installeren!*
+## Where do I start?
+*Install Node, Python3 or Java*

+*Add an API key to your desired stack: https://platform.openai.com/account/api-keys*

 * **HTML:**
   > cd html